globant-ui/html5bootcamp/README.md

 2. Show movie details in a separate details view.

 3. Allow to add / edit / remove movies from the list.

+4. Configure Karma and write tests for the controllers of your application.

 Tips:
 * Learn how to use ng-repeat (to render a list of movies).